-NOTE: If you are having trouble hearing with the tele-loop, ask your hearing care professional to adjust the program.
+NOTE: If you are having trouble hearing with the tele-loop, ask you hearing care professional to adjust the program.

-NOTE: If there is no sound from the hearing aids in a tele-loop system and an active Telecoil program, the tele-loop system may not be turned on or may not be operating correctly.
+NOTE: If there is no sound from the hearing aids in a tele-loop system and an active Telecoil program, the tele-loop system may not be turned on or is not operating correctly.